Importance of Midwifery

 Comprehensive Prenatal Care

 Midwives play a crucial role in prenatal care, offering comprehensive support and education to expectant mothers.
-This includes prenatal check-ups, nutritional advice, and guidance on maintaining a healthy lifestyle during pregnancy.
+This includes prenatal checkups, nutritional advice, and guidance on maintaining a healthy lifestyle during pregnancy.
 By educating women about the importance of prenatal care, midwives empower them to take charge of their health, leading to better outcomes for both mother and baby.

 Empowering Women Through Choice